Matthew G. McAndrewsFounding Partner

 Matt graduated from the University of Notre Dame in 1989 with a degree in Economics and received his law degree from The John Marshall Law School in 1995.
 Before founding Niro McAndrews, LLC, Matt was previously a partner of the intellectual property law firms of Niro, Haller & Niro and McAndrews, Held & Malloy.

-Matt is an energetic participant in his local community and an active member of his church.
-Among other activities, Matt has coached his four daughters’ basketball, soccer, and softball teams, served on the School Board of St. Anne Catholic School, and worked on a capital drive that raised more than $17 million for his parish.
-Matt and his wife, Beth, have served as Link Unlimited sponsors, paying the tuition for an underprivileged girl to attend the high school of her choice.
-Matt and Beth are raising their four daughters in Northwest Suburban Chicago.
+Matt is a husband, proud father of four daughters, energetic participant in his local community, and active member of his church.
+Matt and his wife, Beth, raised their daughters in Northwest Suburban Chicago.
+Among other activities, Matt coached his four daughters’ basketball, soccer, and softball teams, served on the School Board of Saint Anne Catholic School, and worked on a capital drive that raised more than $17 million for his parish.
+Matt and Beth, have served as Link Unlimited sponsors, paying the tuition for an underprivileged girl to attend the private high school of her choice.
 In his free time, Matt enjoys traveling, boating, wakeboarding, wakesurfing, snowboarding, skiing, and cycling with his family.
 Individually, Matt competitively races mountain bikes and participates in duathlon swim/cycle events.